latest nhpb_banner 1__compressed

 Assistance programs in City of Baltimore.

-Learn how to get financial help in Baltimore City and the immediate surrounding area.
-Find programs that help with energy or utility bills, rent or mortgage payments, medical bills, and other needs.
-Charities and the government may also give free food, back to school supplies, cars for work or clothes as well as assist with employment costs.
+Find financial help or free stuff in Baltimore City and the immediate surrounding area.
+Locate programs that help with energy or utility bills, get money for rent or mortgage payments, and other needs.
+Charities, churches and the government may also give free food, back to school supplies, cars for work or clothes as well as assist with employment costs.
 Get financial help near you in Baltimore MD.

 Free stuff is also given away by charities or churches.
 There may also be section 8 housing homes near you.
 Emergency financial assistance is for low income families.
 There are also government benefits, grants to pay security deposits, free money in the city of Baltimore as free Christmas toys for kids or furniture for families.
 Find the main churches, charities, and government agencies to apply at below.